Opportunities for High School Seniors:

 Questions?
 Email Greg Keener, Program Officer or call our office at (336) 663-6794

-Up to $2,500 for an adult student from Yadkin County Schools seeking to continue their education toward a nursing degree or credential.
+Up to $2,500 for a 2024 graduating senior from Yadkin County Schools seeking to continue their education toward a nursing degree or credential.
 The second year of the scholarship will be awarded contingent on maintaining passing grades and successful academic progression.

 Up to $5,000 a year for a maximum of 2 years for a 2023 graduate of Northern Lehigh High School in Pennsylvania.